playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 To get this to work, however, it required many building blocks of React to come together:

 - The VDOM's ability to display a mirrored representation of the browser's document while remaining runtime agnostic.
-- React's idempotency guarantees to avoid untintentional behavior between client and server.
+- React's idempotency guarantees to avoid unintentional behavior between client and server.
 - Fiber's ability to bail out of work on already-completed nodes.
 - The ability to establish boundaries within the VDOM; whether it be for errors, loading states, or client/server distinctions.